Azure/iotedge-lorawan-starterkit/Samples/UniversalDecoder/README.md

 docker run --rm -d -p 8080:8080 universaldecoder
 ```

-Call the `DecoderValueSensor` decoder at the following url.
+Call the built-in `DecoderValueSensor` decoder at the following url.
 You should see the result as JSON string.
 ```
 http://localhost:8080/api/DecoderValueSensor?devEui=0000000000000000&fport=1&payload=QUJDREUxMjM0NQ%3D%3D
 ```